How I Built My GitHub Pages Site Using Actions + VS Code

 Setting Up GitHub Actions for CI/CD

-Instead of letting GitHub Pages build the site automatically, I use GitHub Actions.
-This gives full control over Ruby versions, Bundler, Jekyll plugins, deployments, and error visibility.
+Instead of letting GitHub Pages build the site automatically, I use GitHub Actions with Node.js and Eleventy.
+This gives full control over the build process, dependencies, and error visibility.

 on: